The history of Trefriw and Crafnant House

 The steamer service was abandoned during the second world war due to heavy silting of the river, and at this time there was a general decline in the attraction of Trefriw as a spa resort.

-Remnants of the quayside are still visible though, not far from us at Crafnant House.
+Remnants of the quayside are still visible though opposite the Princes Arms hotel (previously known as the ‘Belle Vue’), not far from us at Crafnant House.

 The history of Crafnant House